obartra/countdown/README.md

 ## Deployment

 Build output lives in `dist/`.
 Netlify Functions reside in `netlify/functions/`.
 Set `ADMIN_SECRET` and image API keys in your deploy environment.
-The project uses a local blob shim at `.netlify/published-data` when running locally.
+Production uses Netlify Blobs; local dev uses the `.netlify/published-data` shim.
 Refer to design docs in `docs/design/` and PR briefs in `docs/pr/` for feature-specific details.